sneha-4-22/CryptoMate/README.md

 4. Access the dashboard through your web browser at ...(soon).

-5. Use the dropdown menus to select cryptocurrencies and explore their data.
+5. Use the dropdown menus to select cryptocurrencies and explore the data and insights.

 ## Dependencies